 3. How to Submit

-Complete entries (including administrative fees) must be mailed to the Writers’ Federation of Nova Scotia and postmarked no later than the submission deadline.
+Complete submissions (including administrative fees) must be received by the Writers’ Federation of Nova Scotia no later than the submission deadline.
+If mailed, components may be received later but must be postmarked no later than the submission deadline.

 4. Adjudication Process